Heading to Hangzhou? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Right above the West Lake is the Xihu Cultural Center museum, where you can learn more about the history and stories of the West Lake.

 - Hangzhou is known all over China for its teas, and is where the treasured Longjing Green Tea is produced.
-Great places to check out include the China National Tea Museum and the Hangzhou Longjingshan (Longjing Mountain) Park.
-There, you can explore how rich Chinese teas are grown, picked, and made.
+Explore how rich Chinese teas are grown, picked, and made.

 INTERESTING WALKS

 - Take a walk along the West Lake and enjoy the great scenery and entertainment all around.
+Areas near the lake feature big parks and green spaces, enjoyed by visitors and locals alike.

 LOCAL WISDOM

-- Don’t be surprised if people you meet don’t speak any English (Tianjin has less English speakers than Beijing or Shanghai).
+- Don’t be surprised if people you meet don’t speak any English (Tianjin has fewer English speakers than Beijing or Shanghai).
 Be prepared – bring maps with English along as you travel, make use of road signs, and jot down certain names of landmarks in Mandarin.
 Consider bringing a pocket Chinese dictionary.
 If you get lost, try using the road signs to navigate – they usually have both English and Chinese labels.

-- Dangerous areas: Hangzhou is relatively developed and does not have many dangerous areas.
+– Fake metro staff selling overpriced tourist cards (buy only at station counters). - Dangerous areas: Hangzhou is relatively developed and does not have many dangerous areas.
 Exercise common sense and stay in bright, populated areas at night.

 Recommended trip duration: 1-2 days